Prastabm/Clotho-fe/README.md

 - **Payment Integration:** The platform is integrated with a secure payment gateway (Stripe).
 - **Communication:** Customers can send messages to the support team and view replies.
 ## Architecture Overview
 The system is built with a **monolithic backend** and a separate front end.
 This means all the core business logic for users, products, and orders is handled within a single, unified backend application.
 This approach simplifies development and deployment.
-The front end communicates directly with the backend's API endpoints.
+The front end communicates directly with the backend's REST API endpoints.

 ## System Components
 ### Frontend